ypereirareis/vagrant-elasticsearch-cluster/README.md

 You can now perform any action/request authorized by elasticsearch API (index, get, delete, bulk,...)

-7.Vagrant
+6.Vagrant
 --

 You can use every vagrant command to manage your cluster and VMs.
-This project is simply made to launch a working elasticsearch cluster with a single command, using vagrant/virtualbox virtual machines.
+This project is simply made to launch a working ES cluster with a single command, using vagrant/virtualbox virtual machines.

 Use it to test every configuration/queries you want (split brain, unicast, recovery, indexing, sharding)

-8.Important
+7.Important
 --

 Do forks, PR, and MRs !!!!

-9.TODO
+8.TODO
 --

 * Adding extra plugins or applications (elasticsearch-mapper-attachments, redis, logstash, kibana, ...)
 * Adding some configurations to illustrate split brain, unicast discovery, load balancing, snapshots,...
-* Sharing log configuration file just like elasticsearch.yml
-* Add something to simulate a network failure to see what happens with nodes and cluster state
 * Add multiple nodes on the same VM to illustrate Rack configuration (shards/replicas on different "physical/virtual" machine)
 * Add existing contributors rivers (twitter, wikipédia, rss, ...)